Gifted and Talented Means Nothing In the Real World

-Today’s education system covers kids in labels—whether they’re “gifted and talented” or tagged with LDs.
-Here, how one man found success despite an ADHD stigma and dyslexia diagnosis.
+Today’s education system covers kids in labels — “gifted and talented” or “learning disabled” or just “challenging.”
+Here is the story of how one man found success despite an ADHD stigma and dyslexia diagnosis.

 The program went well.
 The audience listened attentively and seemed to hang on every word.
 At the conclusion, many stuck around to ask questions before filing out of the auditorium.
 Then, as I was packing up my computer and PowerPoint presentation, a young man, maybe 30, approached and said, “Mr. Ruth, can I ask you a question?”
 “Sure,” I said.
 “What’s on your mind?”
 He said, “What’s the secret of your success?”